oracle/rwloadsim/docs/STATISTICS.md

 time taken for the full processing of sql2 including session acquire/release for db2.

+The [COMPLEXAMPLE.md](COMPLEXAMPLE.md) chapter includes a discussion on how you can use sqlplus to query the various statistics tables.

 ## Navigation
 * [index.md](index.md) Table of contents
 * [COMPILE.md](COMPILE.md) Previous topic: Compilation and execution